inductiva/inductiva/docs-sources/cm1/run-hurricane-bound-layer.md

 one of the most cost-effective high-performance options.

-For maximum performance, `c4-highcpu-192` brought the simulation time down to just 11 minutes, achieving a 8× speedup compared to the baseline.
+For maximum performance, `c4-highcpu-192` brought the simulation time down to just 11 minutes, achieving over 8× speedup compared to the baseline.
 It delivers exceptional speed for time-critical workloads.

 These results demonstrate that Inductiva not only supports rapid scaling but